tejasunku/typingmind-reasoning-support/README.md

 ## ⚙️ Configuration

-At the top of `script.js`, there is an array named something like:
+At the top of `script.js`, you’ll find an array like:

 ```js
 const ALLOWED_ENDPOINTS = [